 11. You want to have saved \$100,000 in your savings account in 12 years.
-For the first 5years, when the account earns 2.3% compounded monthly you make monthly payments of \$235.
+For the first 5 years, when the account earns 2.3% compounded monthly you make monthly payments of \$235.
 For the last 7 years the account earns 3.62% compounded quarterly.
 What monthly payments do you need to make during the last 7 years to accomplish your goal?
 How much interest does your savings account earn?
+Solution

-12. In ten years, your daughter will go to university.
+- 12. In ten years, your daughter will go to university.
 During the four years she is in university, you want the RESP you set-up for your daughter to pay her \$3,000 at the start of every six months.
 What beginning-of-month deposits do you need to make into the RESP over the next ten years if the RESP earns 3.89% compounded semi-annually?
-Solution

-13. For the next 20 years, you deposit \$1500 every quarter into your RRSP that earns 2.67% compounded semi-annually.
+Solution \$153.16 - 13.
+For the next 20 years, you deposit \$1500 every quarter into your RRSP that earns 2.67% compounded semi-annually.
 At the end of the 20 years, you retire and convert the money saved in your RRSP to a RIF that earns 3.52% compounded quarterly.
 You want to receive monthly payments from the RIF for 25 years.
 What are the size of the monthly RIF payments?

-14. Santana wants his retirement money to pay him \$3,000 at the beginning of every month for 20 years.
+14. Santana wants his retirement money to pay him 3,000 at the beginning of every month for 20 years.
 He expects the annuity to earn 6.15% compounded monthly during this time.
 If his RRSP can earn 10.25% compounded annually and he contributes for the next 30 years, how much money does he need to invest into his RRSP at the end of every month?
-He has already saved \$15,000 to date.
+He has already saved 15,000 to date.

-"11.4: Annuity Payment Amounts" from Business Math: A Step-by-Step Handbook Abridged by Sanja Krajisnik; Carol Leppinen; and Jelena Loncar-Vines is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, except where otherwise noted.
+"2.4 Calculating the Payment" from Financial Math - Math 1175 by Margaret Dancy is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, except where otherwise noted.